 Cyprus – Strange Underwater Rock Formations & An Amazing Wreck Dive

-Undewater Cyprus has many impressive dive sites.
-From the huge wreck of the Zenobia, to exciting shore dives in volcanic sculpted bathymetry, diving in Cyprus has something for every diver.
-Cyprus is an island of two nations.
-The Turkish speaking province to the north and the Greek speaking province to the south.
-Like most Mediterranean islands, Cyprus has stunning beaches, while in the northern part a large mountain sweeps across the country.
+Cyprus has many impressive dive sites that attract divers from all over the world.
+From the huge wreck of the Zenobia, to exciting shore dives on volcanic sculpted reefscapes, diving in Cyprus is among some of the best in the Mediterranean.
+Cyprus is an island shared by two nations.
+The north of the island is the Turkish speaking province while the Greek speaking province covers the south.
+Like most Mediterranean islands, Cyprus has stunning beaches, while in the northern part a large mountain range sweeps across the country.

 MV Zenobia wreck

 This huge roll-on roll-off ferry lies just a couple of kilometers from the beach at Larnaca.
 Virtually intact, the 172m long wreck still contains a vast number of articulated lorries that sank with the ship.
 Designated as a no fishing zone, the wreck is teaming with marine life.

 The volcanic reefscape at this dive site resembles a large amphitheater and is quite a spectacular sight.

 The remains of the Vera K lie in just 12m of water and are scattered in a large depression in the seabed.
 The engine block and bridge are still visible, while the rest of the wreck is spread out like an underwater scrapyard.

 The dive site has several interesting gullies to explore which are colonized by colorful algae.

 A shallow dive with a maximum depth of around 10m, Green Bay has a feeding station where numerous fish species can be seen.
 Also in the bay is a range of underwater statues which are great for having your photo taken with.